-Human trafficking, which includes the crime of benefitting from sex trafficking a child, is punishable by imprisonment up to 25 years and a fine up to \$15,000.
-Using a computer to disseminate information and facilitate unlawful sexual conduct with a minor is a felony punishable by imprisonment up to 10 years and a fine up to \$25,000 (20 years and a fine up to \$50,000 for subsequent convictions).
-Promoting or selling ICSE is a felony punishable by imprisonment up to 10 years and a fine up to \$25,000.
-Providing online storage of graphics, images, or videos and failing to report or remove ICSE found on the server is a misdemeanor punishable by a fine up to \$5,000 for a first conviction, \$20,000 for a second conviction, or \$30,000 for each subsequent conviction.
+"Sex trafficking," which includes the crime of benefitting from sex trafficking, is punishable by imprisonment up to 25 years and a fine up to \$15,000.
+Using a computer to disseminate information and facilitate unlawful sexual conduct with a minor is a felony punishable by imprisonment up to 10 years and a fine up to \$25,000.
+Promoting or selling CSAM is a felony punishable by imprisonment up to 10 years and a fine up to \$25,000.
+Providing online storage of graphics, images, or videos and failing to report or remove CSAM found on the server is a misdemeanor punishable by a fine up to \$5,000 for a first conviction, \$20,000 for a second conviction, or \$30,000 for each subsequent conviction.
 Although not mandatory, the court may order a facilitator to pay restitution when the victim has suffered pecuniary loss, including loss of earnings, incurred medical expenses, and other expenses.
 Facilitators are subject to asset forfeiture.
-No laws in Maryland address sex tourism specifically.
+No laws in Maryland specifically address child sex tourism.